 Example use cases

 Example case 1.
-I focus on medium to long run jobs of high graphic complexity and the RIP isn't keeping up.
+We focus on medium to long run jobs of high graphic complexity and the RIP isn't keeping up.

 I mean "medium to long run" in the context of digital print!
 Let's imagine run lengths of 5000 pieces, #10 envelope or labels at 10x4.25", full variable data, each page different.

-If the designer went wild with transparency, vector nodes, image resolution or some other design choice that threatens to cause data underruns, what could you do?
+If the designer went wild with transparency, vector nodes, image resolution or some other design choice that is challenging to render (RIP) and threatens to cause data underruns, what could you do?